Lineage 2 Classic Dark Elf Guide - The Deadliest Race in L2!

 At level 76, after the third class transfer they can turn into a Ghost Sentinel.

 It’s the highest intelligence nuker in the game.
 Spellhowlers use the dark magic and power of wind to deal massive damage to their enemies and cast curses onto them.

 They can deal massive damage with their Hurricane and reduce enemy resistance with Surrender to Wind.
 They can use Silence to prevent enemy from casting spells.
 Spellhowlers also have some of the best options of managing their mana, having access to Body to Mind that allows them to sacrifice HP for MP and Corpse Life Drain that uses the killed monsters to restore high amounts of health for small mana cost.

 Spellhowler is a great choice for a DPS mage, their biggest drawback is how squishy they are.
 They can farm Adena really efficiently in a party with a designated tank.
 Just make sure the monsters you want to farm don’t a high resistance to wind.
 Spellhowler is squishier than both the Sorcerer and Spellsinger, but the Dark Elven nuker has the most devastating spells and is the most self-sufficient with mana.

-At 76 you will be able to become a Storm Screamer and at 85 Feoh Storm Screamer.
+At 76 you will be able to become a Storm Screamer.
 It gives you access to more high damage spells, but doesn’t really change your in-game identity.